The Name of the Game (The Boys episode): Plot

-Vought International Vice President Madelyn Stillwell offers the Mayor of Baltimore the Nubian Prince, one of Vought's Supes, for an annual fee of $300 million.
+Elsewhere, Vought International Vice President Madelyn Stillwell offers the Mayor of Baltimore the Nubian Prince, one of Vought's Supes, for an annual fee of $300 million.
 The Mayor refuses and proceeds to blackmail Stillwell by threatening to expose the truth about the existence of Compound V. In response, Homelander destroys the Mayor of Baltimore's plane while in flight, killing every passenger on board.

 Production

 Development

 An adaptation of the comic book series The Boys was initially developed as a feature-length film in 2008.
 After several failed attempts to produce the film, as a result of which it languished in development hell for several years, the plans for a cinematic adaptation were abandoned to pursue a television series instead.
 In 2016, it was announced that Cinemax would develop the show.
 Erick Kripke became the series showrunner and head writer, alongside Evan Goldberg and Seth Rogen, who would eventually direct the pilot episode.
 In November 2017, Amazon acquired the rights to develop the show, announcing an intention to produce over eight episodes for the first season while confirming that the previously announced creative team remained attached to the series.
 On 2018, Dan Trachtenberg was hired to direct the pilot episode for the series, replacing Goldberg and Rogen who were unavailable to direct due to scheduling conflicts but remained executive producers.
 The episode titled "The Name of the Game" was written by Kripke and directed by Trachtenberg.
 The episode is titled from issues #1 and #2 as well as the first volume of the comic book series, while its cover reassembles the series teaser poster.